chanzer0/NBA-DFS-Tools/README.md

 - In addition to the base python installation, you will need the following packages:
     - [PuLP](https://pypi.org/project/PuLP/) - `pip install pulp`.
 This is the linear programming solver - the "optimizer" if you will.
     - [timedelta](https://pypi.org/project/timedelta/) - `pip install timedelta`.
 This package makes it easy to interpret dates for late swaptimizing lineups.
     - [numpy](https://pypi.org/project/numpy/) - `pip install numpy`.
-This package makes data manipulation and handlnig matrices easier.
+This package makes data manipulation and handling matrices easier.

 To install these tools, you may either clone this repository or download the repository as a ZIP file (see image below) and extract it to the directory of your choosing.